Cube Life: Island Survival

-Cube Life: Island Survival is an indie open world sandbox survival video game developed and published by Cypronia.
-It was released for Wii U in June 2015.
-An HD remake was released for Steam in April 2018, for Android and iOS in August 2018, and for Nintendo Switch in December 2020.
+Cube Life: Island Survival is an indie open world sandbox survival game developed and published by Cypronia.
+Originally released for the Wii U in June 2015, an HD remake was released on Steam in April 2018, on Android and iOS in August 2018, and for the Nintendo Switch in December 2020.

-The game was one of the first sandbox video games released for the Wii U. This has been seen as a niche in the market and is sometimes regarded as one of the main reasons for its relatively large success for an indie Minecraft clone.
+Cube Life was one of the first sandbox video games released for the Wii U. This has been seen as a niche in the market and is sometimes regarded as one of the main reasons for its relatively large success for an indie Minecraft clone.
+In 2015, it reached #1 on the European, #2 in the American and #3 in the Japanese Nintendo eShop charts.

 Gameplay

 Cube Life: Island Survival features three game modes: Survival Mode, Creative Mode, and Multiplayer Mode.

-In Survival Mode, you play a male person named Barry who is stranded on a desert island after a shipwreck.
-Now it is up to the player to maintain Barry's health and to explore the game world, which consists of several islands, in order to eventually kill the various bosses, such as a giant spider.
-At night, cannibals appear whose aim is to kill the player.
+In Survival Mode, the player controls a man named Barry who is stranded on a desert island after a shipwreck.
+The player maintains Barry's health and explores the game world, which consists of several islands, in order to eventually kill the various bosses, such as a giant spider.
+At night, cannibals appear on most islands whose aim is to kill the player.
 Experience is gained for almost every action in the game (running, fighting, adding and removing blocks, etc.).
-If you have gained enough experience, your player level increases.
+If one has gained enough experience, the player level increases.
 The game also contains an Internet ranking list on which the players with the highest levels are listed.
 In contrast to Minecraft, the game world is not generated randomly, but rather given by the developers; each player starts on the same island.
 The game world is more than four times the size of Minecraft: Wii U Edition.

-In Creative Mode, the player has access to all objects except items in the game and can create his own maps with them and, since version 1.2, share them with other players.
+In Creative Mode, the player has access to all objects except items in the game, and can create original maps with them, which, since version 1.2, can be shared with other players.

-In the local multiplayer mode, two players can compete against each other in different modes such as Deathmatch, Tower Defense and Co-op and create maps together in creative mode.
+In the local multiplayer mode, which is only available in the original Wii U version, two players can compete against each other in different modes such as Deathmatch, Tower Defense and Co-op.
+They can create maps together in creative mode.